Cuban nightjar

-The Cuban nightjar, sometimes also Greater Antillean nightjar (Antrostomus cubanensis), is a species of nightjar in the family Caprimulgidae.
+The Cuban nightjar (Antrostomus cubanensis), sometimes also Greater Antillean nightjar, is a species of nightjar in the family Caprimulgidae.
 It is endemic to Cuba.

 Taxonomy and systematics

 The Cuban nightjar was originally described as Antrostomus cubanensis; the genus was later lumped into genus Caprimulgus and still later restored as a separate genus.
 The International Ornithological Committee (IOC), BirdLife International's Handbook of the Birds of the World (HBW), and the Clements taxonomy consider it a species.
 According to them the Cuban nightjar has two subspecies, the nominate A. c. cubanensis and A. c. insulaepinorum.
 The American Ornithological Society (AOS) considers those two subspecies and the Hispaniolan nightjar to be subspecies of the Greater Antillean nightjar.

 Description

 The Cuban nightjar's subspecies A. c. cubanensis is 25 to 29.5 cm long.
 Males weigh approximately 76 g and females 70 g.
 Their upperparts are dark brown speckled with grayish buff, pale buff, and grayish brown.
 The tail is brown and the three outer pairs of feathers are tipped with white (male) or buff (female).
 The innermost pair has grayish brown chevrons.
 The wings are brown with spots, bars, and mottling of lighter shades.
 The face is tawny with dark brown speckles, the chin and throat dark brown with cinnamon speckles, the breast dark brown with large spots and smaller speckles of buffy white, and the belly and flanks dark brown with gray speckles.
 A. c. insulaepinorum is smaller, much darker, and has a shorter tail.